AMDaban/assembly-96/Exercises/IsPrime/README.md

 # Is Prime
-check ifs a number is prime or not<br />
+checks if a number is prime or not<br />
 _is_prime checks if the number stored in rax is a prime number and if it is, put 1 in rbx otherwise put 0 in it

 ## Scripts